Story At-A-Glance

 The James Irvine Foundation gave the Chaffey College Foundation in Rancho Cucamonga a $1.3-million grant.
 The college foundation aims to use the grant to provide technical training and paid internships through the Industrial Technical Learning Center (InTech) in Fontana.

-“The grant will help InTech to rapidly rebuild the region’s economy by providing skilled employees for in-demand industrial automation careers’ ‘, said Sandra Sisco, director of Chaffey College economic development and the InTech Center.
+“The grant will help InTech to rapidly rebuild the region’s economy by providing skilled employees for in-demand industrial automation careers’, ‘said Sandra Sisco, director of Chaffey College economic development and the InTech Center.

 Learn more, Earn more

-The InTech Center is a joint venture between Chaffey College and California Steel Industries, Inc. (CSI) to provide technical training in additive manufacturing, HVAC-R, construction and forklift, and other industrial automation operations.
+The InTech Center is a venture between Chaffey College and California Steel Industries, Inc. (CSI) to provide technical training in additive manufacturing, HVAC-R, construction and forklift, and other industrial automation operations.

 The Center is set to build talent pools with skills relevant to today’s business needs.
 A recent survey by Student Loan Hero revealed that “the average student who borrows to attend college graduates with nearly $29,000 in student loan debt”.
 InTech provides a faster and cheaper alternative to a college degree by upskilling Inland Empire’s youth for industrial automation and digitally-native jobs.